simonlapointe/simonlapointe.github.io/index.md

 {% endcapture %}
 {% include widgets/toggle-field.html toggle-name="toggle-thats" button-text="Abstract" toggle-text=text-capture  footer="" %}

+{% capture title %}
+**The Impact of Bidding Wars on the Optimal Investment Decisions of Multi-Establishment Firms**
+{% endcapture %}
+{% capture coauthors %}
+*with Pierre-Henri Morand*
+{% endcapture %}
+{% capture text-capture %}
+Abstract: This paper studies the competition between regions to attract a firmâ€™s investment.
+An important takeaway from earlier papers is that such bidding wars can improve welfare by allocating new plants to the regions that value them the most.
+By explicitly modeling endogenous investment choice as a multi-unit auction, we show that the firm strategically chooses an investment allocation different from the profit-maximising allocation.
+Specifically, the firm invests more and differentiates the plants, in turn increasing subsidies.
+Despite these distortions, such a bidding war retains the welfare-maximising properties of simpler models.
+In addition, it implements the optimal mechanism from the viewpoint of the firm.
+{% endcapture %}

+{% include widgets/hide.html divID="absbwk" toggleID="bwk" abstext=text-capture title=title coauthors= %}

 **Investment in Public Infrastructure and Regional Bidding Wars for Multi-Establishment Firms**
 *with Pierre-Henri Morand*